About Kenai Aviation

 In order to meet the needs of Alaskan adventurers, travelers, workers, and students, Kenai Aviation has been serving the Kenai Peninsula since 1961.
 Known for unparalleled safety, service and flexibility, many have trusted Kenai Aviation to get them where they need to be.

-A luxurious, pressurized, fast airplane able to get you where you need to go.
+A luxurious, pressurized, fast airplane with the ability to get you where you need to go, anywhere in Alaska!

 Engine: PWC PT6A-42